linked-db/linked-ql/site/guides.md

 ## Security and Access Control

 LinkedQL does not bypass or reimplement database security for the given database — it composes directly with it.
-This includes PostgreSQL's Row Level Security (RLS) architecture.
+This includes PostgreSQL's Row Level Security (RLS) model.

 Security and Access Control concepts are documented alongside relevant LinkedQL features or capabilities.
 The table below is your map to those sections of the docs: